Get scholarships from colleges for your achievements in high school.

 Add your course grades, clubs, sports, volunteer activities, and more to your portfolio.

-For each achievement, you’ll get scholarships from different colleges, which you can redeem when you attend that college.
+For each achievement, you'll earn scholarships from colleges, which you'll be awarded when you attend that college.

 Follow colleges you want to learn more about and find which ones are the best fit for you.

 "I found RaiseMe helpful because I really didn't have any direction towards schools and the cost was a huge concern going into it.
 RaiseMe opened my eyes to schools that are willing to give back to their students and that was very important to me."

 "RaiseMe is one of the easiest and most helpful scholarship opportunities someone can apply for. […] All students have to do is enter their information and get awarded for their hard work.
 RaiseMe is the reason I don't have to stress to cough up money for college.
 I appreciate them everyday and I hope every high school student takes the time to apply and be rewarded.
 Thank you, RaiseMe!"

 "RaiseMe motivated me throughout high school by allowing me to visualize the amount of financial aid that I was eligible to receive for my various accomplishments.
 I was eager to raise that amount as the years progressed.
 By incorporating myself in the activities I already enjoyed such as basketball, A.P. courses and extracurricular clubs, it was easy to be rewarded. […] It's organizations like RaiseMe that inspire the young minds of my generation to do their best."

 Abby Saxastar raised $80,000 on [RaiseMe], which will fully cover her tuition at Stetson University, a private college in central Florida.
 "I've always been very successful in school and I've also done a lot of volunteer work," said Saxastar.
 "But I still had to figure out how to pay for college."